-- (1) Conference Timing.
+(1) Conference Timing.
 The conference of the parties required under Fed.
 R. Civ.
-P. 26(f) must be held not later than 14 days before the scheduling conference. - (2) Discovery Plan.
+P. 26(f) must be held not later than 14 days before the scheduling conference.

+(2) Discovery Plan.
 The parties must make a good faith attempt to agree to a discovery plan at the conference of the parties.
-The discovery plan should cover the items listed in Form 52 Report of the Parties' Planning Meeting, Fed.
-R. Civ.
-P. Appendix of Forms.
+The discovery plan should cover the items listed in Local Form H52 - Report of the Parties' Planning Meeting.
 The plaintiff is responsible for preparing a report outlining a proposed discovery plan.
 In lieu of filing a written report, the parties may report orally on their discovery plan at the scheduling conference.